 2.)
 Defensive Advanced Boxing Tactics

-The key to moving from beginner to intermediate and eventually advanced boxing strategy is mastering the parry and counter-parry.
+The key to moving from boxing for beginners to intermediate and eventually advanced boxing strategy is mastering the parry and counter-parry.
 More efficient than blocking, parrying involves deflecting a punch into another direction.
 One main benefit is that it leaves your hands free to counter.

-There are a few parrying techniques that you can use to deflect and counter against jabs and crosses.
+There are a few parrying techniques that you can use during your boxing workouts and sparring sessions to deflect and counter against jabs and crosses.
 You can down parry, side parry, and loop parry.
 Each uses a slightly different technique and range in difficulty to learn.

 How to Parry a Punch

 Side Parry: Alternatively, rather than pushing your opponent’s hand down, with a side parry you force his hand to the side.
-Slightly more difficult than a down perry, this technique will protect you from body punches.
+Slightly more difficult than a down parry, this technique will protect you from body punches.
 If your opponent throws a particularly hard right hand and you opt for a down parry, you might not get hit in the face but you will be hit in the torso.
-In this case, a side parry is the best option.
+In this case, a side parry is the best option for your boxing workouts and sparring sessions.
 Basically, doing so will send your opponent’s glove over your shoulder, opening him up to left-hand counters to the body, or right-hand counters to the face.